omarXzain/programming-installation-guide/Computer Setup Guide/part2.md

+# PART 2
 # Install <b> Homebrew </b>
-### Homebrew is a free and open source software package management system that simplifies the installation of software on your machine.
+#### Homebrew is a free and open source software package management system that simplifies the installation of software on your machine.

 - from your Ubuntu, run this command: ( it could take from 5 to 20 mins <img height="40px" width="30px" src="images/Time.png" alt="update your windows now">)
 ```